Yohannsokora/AgriTechDiseaseApp/readme.md

 The following items I plan to fix, improve, and/or add to this project in the future:

-*  Improve the Design of the second screen.
-* Include a "Back Button"
-* Create a folder where the image can be accessed for analysis
-* Implement an Account creation option on the first screen
+* For the next sprint I am only planning on implementing the diseases detection and display the result